cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 m = Truncate(m, |c|)
 expected_tag = Finalize(|ad|, |m|)
 ~~~

-If `expected_tag = tag`, the function returns the decrypted message `m`.
-Otherwise, an authentication error is returned.

 The comparison of the authentication tag `tag` with the expected tag should be done in constant time.